18F/uswds-jekyll/pages/training/free-online-training.md

 Contact your Agency [AgLearn Point of Contact](https://usda.custhelp.com/app/answers/detail/a_id/1705/) with further questions about how to access AgLearn courses.

-### Coursera.org
+### Coursera.org and EdX.org

+Many Coursera and EdX courses can be audited for free (i.e. no certification which requires a fee).

+For EdX courses: click enroll on a particular course, create an EdX account, and choose the free audit option.

-Many Coursera courses can be audited for free (i.e. no certification which requires a fee).
-See [https://www.classcentral.com/report/coursera-signup-for-free/](https://www.classcentral.com/report/coursera-signup-for-free/) for instructions on how to sign up to audit a Coursera course (for free and without activating the 7-day trial period).
+For Coursera courses: see [https://www.classcentral.com/report/coursera-signup-for-free/](https://www.classcentral.com/report/coursera-signup-for-free/) for instructions on how to sign up to audit a Coursera course (for free and without activating the 7-day trial period).
 Pay special attention how to access courses for free within a specialization and also to pre-requisites for advanced topics.

-**SCINet-funded licenses for Coursera course certificates:** *The SCINet initiative is in the process of purchasing licenses for ARS researchers to obtain course certificates for completed Coursera and/or EdX courses.
+**SCINet-funded licenses for Coursera and EdX course certificates:** *The SCINet initiative is in the process of purchasing licenses for ARS researchers to obtain course certificates for completed Coursera and EdX courses.
 If interested in certification for these courses, you may want to wait until you are able to obtain a license.
 More information will be posted here as soon as it is available.*

 ### sas.com and jmp.com
 While links below to SAS and JMP videos are immediately accessible, SAS and JMP course offerings on sas.com and jmp.com (not the courses offered through AgLearn) require the learner to create a free account with their email address and password.